akashsharma99/passbook-app-backend/NOTES.md

 ### Users
 - User can register with username, email and password.
-- User can login with email and password.
+- User can login with username and password.

 ### Passbooks
 - User can create multiple passbooks with bank name, account number and zero balance.